slaarti/LJlogin/README.md

 Removals / Changes:

+*   From `install.rdf`:
+    *   Both instances of `em:id`
+    *   The `em:updateKey`, since you wouldn't really be able to sign your packages without my private half anyway.
+    *   The `em:homepageURL` and `updateURL`, since neither of those is valid anymore anyway.
+Actually, I've change the homepage URL to the GitHub project.
+If you're going to develop from a fork, you should probably change that to your own project URL.
+    *   I'm leaving `em:creator` as-is; I leave it to you and your conscience to decide how you want to handle how much credit you give me as original developer vs. yourself as the person picking up the code.

 Also, reflecting the fact that this project is defunct and abandoned, I will not be accepting help or pull requests.
 I'm sorry, but please don't even try.